1 child, 2 adults dead after fire burns through Queens home

-ELMHURST, Queens (WABC) -- A fast-moving house fire in Queens Wednesday left two adults and one child dead.
-Four others critically injured.
+EAST ELMHURST, Queens (WABC) -- A fast-moving house fire in Queens Wednesday left two adults and one child dead.
+At least two others were critically injured.

 93rd Street has been shut down between 23rd and 24th Avenues for the fire department activity.